 Nature conservation is costly.
-Around the world, conservation agencies face urgent pressure to do more with less.
+Conservation agencies face urgent pressure to do more with less.
 I develop decision-support tools that help agencies work more efficiently, so we can save as much of the nature as we still can.

-I am an Associate Professor & Distinguished Faculty Fellow of Management Analytics at Smith School of Business, Queen's University, Canada.
-I received my PhD from the University of Toronto and spent my sabbatical year at Cornell University in 2024.
+I am an associate professor at Smith School of Business, Queen's University, Canada.
+I received my PhD from the University of Toronto.
+In 2024, I spent my sabbatical year at Cornell University.

-J. Wang, B. J. Hanley, N. E. Thompson, Y. Gong, D. P. Walsh, Y. Huang, C. Gonzalez-Crespo, J. G. Booth, J. N. Caudell, L. A. Miller, and K. L. Schuler (2025), Strategic Planning of Surveillance and Prevention for Emerging Infectious Disease (under revision at Proceedings of the National Academy of Sciences, PNAS)
+J. Wang, B. J. Hanley, N. E. Thompson, Y. Gong, D. P. Walsh, Y. Huang, C. Gonzalez-Crespo, J. G. Booth, J. N. Caudell, L. A. Miller, and K. L. Schuler (2025), Strategic Planning of Surveillance and Prevention for Emerging Diseases and Invasive Species, Proceedings of the National Academy of Sciences (PNAS) in press

 Conservation of Threatened Species